Max-1234-hub/T2S-IR/README.md

 # T2S-IR
-T2S-IR is used to improve the AAR performance under data with low sampling rates.
+T2S-IR is used to improve the performance of AAR under data with low sampling rates.